RedwoodJS 4

 00:53:24 - Anthony Campolo

 Yeah, yeah.
-We then we spun up a railway database and connected to that with Prisma.
-Prisma schema.
+We spun up a Railway database and connected to that with Prisma, Prisma schema.

 00:53:32 - Nick Taylor

-Okay.
-Yeah, yeah, because I was listening to, I think it was podrocket yesterday and they had one of the developer advocates from Prisma and they had something interesting in which I think since you're using Prisma with Redwood, they have a new product in.
-I think it's in the version 4 as well, it's called Accelerate, and they're going to be able to cache the database throughout the edge in like different locations, which.
+Okay, yeah, because I was listening to, I think it was PodRocket yesterday, and they had one of the developer advocates from Prisma on.
+They had something interesting, which I think, since you're using Prisma with Redwood, could matter.
+They have a new product, I think it's in version 4 as well, it's called Accelerate, and they're going to be able to cache the database throughout the edge in different locations.
 I only listened to it literally last night while I was out for a walk, but it sounded pretty interesting.
-Like you.
-Obviously your rights will still be centralized, but sounds interesting in terms of like if you were to deploy your Redwood app to the edge, could be interesting.
+Obviously your writes will still be centralized, but it sounds interesting in terms of if you were to deploy your Redwood app to the edge.

 00:54:13 - Anthony Campolo

 Yeah.
-This is super duper new and this has been a long time pain point for Prisma when you have kind of this split between.
-You get as much as you can onto the edge but still end up with like a single connection to your database and you end up with like this bottleneck.
-And so they had the data proxy and now they have this.
-So they've been kind of trying out some different things to.
-To mitigate this.
+This is super-duper new, and this has been a long-time pain point for Prisma.
+You get as much as you can onto the edge, but still end up with a single connection to your database, and you end up with this bottleneck.
+So they had the data proxy, and now they have this.
+They've been trying out some different things to mitigate this.
 This is very, very new.
-I have not even tried this.
-It looks like you have to join a wait list.
+I haven't even tried this.
+It looks like you have to join a waitlist.
 Do you know anything about this, Dom?

 00:54:41 - Dom Saadi